-Whether Peel opts to accelerate or expand its ambitions, the PowerHouse business and technology has third-party technical validation from world-leading technical assurance company, DNV-GL
+The business and technology has third-party technical validation from technical assurance company DNV-GL.

 Tried and tested approach

-He said the company will stick to the tried and tested licence fee approach for the vast majority of the deals in the pipeline, though there are projects where other revenue models may apply.
+PowerHouse has said that it will stick to the tried and tested licence fee approach for the vast majority of the deals in the pipeline, though there are projects where other revenue models may apply.

-Financial close for Protos and the Waste2Tricity acquisition are landmarks that make PowerHouse a more attractive investment proposition, particularly from an institutional investor perspective.
+Financial close for Protos and the Waste2Tricity acquisition are landmarks that were expected to make PowerHouse a more attractive investment proposition, particularly from an institutional investor perspective.